When are work-related mental injuries compensable in Minnesota?

 Minnesota workers may receive compensation for mental injuries that accompany physical injuries, physical injuries due to mental stress and PTSD.

 When many people in Mound think about work-related injuries, they may imagine repetitive strains, acute injuries or exposure to hazardous substances.
-The risk of work-related mental disorders, such as depression, anxiety and posttraumatic stress disorder, is easier to overlook.
+The risk of work-related mental disorders, such as depression, anxiety, posttraumatic stress disorder, and adjustment disorder, is easier to overlook.
 However, these conditions afflict many workers.
 Fortunately, in Minnesota, workers may be able to seek workers’ compensation benefits for these mental injuries and disorders.

 The state’s workers’ compensation laws recognize three types of mental injuries: physical-mental, mental-physical and mental-mental injuries.
 Conditions that fall into all three categories may be compensable if they meet specific criteria.